-The Fiddle Leaf Fig is undoubtedly the Instagram-star of the list – even the New York Times referred to it as the “it” plant of the design world.
-With its dramatic violin-shaped leaves and ability to grow up to 12m tall, it’s easy to see why.
+The Fiddle Leaf Fig is the Instagram star of houseplants.
+Its dramatic leaves and stylish vibes give it some serious décor cred.
 Unfortunately, this famous flora isn’t friendly to your fur-family, no matter how glamorous it looks.

 • Drooling